InfuseAI/primehub-site/docs/primehub-end-to-end-tutorial-3.md

 We can see our model is successfully registered as `version 1`.
 ![](assets/tutorial_mlflow_registered_v1.png)

-Back to PrimeHub UI and refresh the models page, now we can see our model `tf-screw-model` is managed in model list.
+Back to PrimeHub UI and refresh the `Models` page, we can see our model `tf-screw-model` is managed in model list.
 ![](assets/tutorial_models_managed.png)

 ## Customize Model Server Image

-Now, we have registered current best model in Model Management.
+Now, we have registered current best model in `Model Management`.
 To deploy the managed model, we need to setup the pre-packaged model image to be runnable container environment.

 Use the [Tensorflow2 Prepackaged Model Server](https://github.com/InfuseAI/primehub-seldon-servers/tree/master/tensorflow2) as template of pre-packaged model image.